agateblue/tempo/README.md

 You can use titles, bullet list, links, emphasis and other Markdown syntax inside your entries, and have them rendered properly once the note is saved.
 If you are not familiar with Markdown syntax, you can [learn how to use it in a couple minutes](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+### Favorites

+Entries can be favorited to be quickly found when you most need them.

 ### Tags

 Prefixing any word with a `#` will render it as a hashtag, like this: `Played some #guitar tonight.`.
 As hashtags can easily be clicked and searched for, this helps you organize your diary without spending too much time thinking about it